1712250/hash-table-implementation/README.md

 What happens when multiple key has the same hash?
 Collision!

-There's multiple way of handling collisions.
+There're multiple ways of handling collisions.
 Here are some of those:

 - [Double Hashing](/src/scala/hashtable/DoubleHashing.scala): Assume we want to add the `(k,v)` pair to the hash table, `h = hash(k)` and the bucket `h` is occupied by another pair.